adestefa/machine-learning-in-c/README.md

 <img src="imgs/double_outcome.png" alt="training output" style="width:400px;">

-But a single input can only do so much work, let's add another input and increase our power!
+But a single input can only do so much work, let's add another input to our neuron and increase our power!

 <img src="imgs/two_inputs.png" alt="Nueron with two inputs" style="width:400px;">